-The M.S. program with a project is also offered as an online accelerated option for students interested in Biomedical Engineering or Microelectronics and Photonics.
-Students who select this option should expect to complete M.S. degree in 1 year.
-For more information on this option see our website (https://online.nsu.edu/degrees/technology/ master-science-electronics-engineering/).
+The Accelerated Online program is designed for the adult learner, especially working professionals who wish to further their skills in an online format for students interested in Biomedical Engineering and Microelectronics and Photonics Engineering.
+Courses are offered in 7-week formats that allow flexibility to take one or two courses per term.
+Students can complete their degree in 10-months.
+For more information on this option see our website (https://online.nsu.edu/degrees/technology/master-science-electronics-engineering/).